How to Set Up Affiliate Link Link Tracking in WordPress

 Event name filter

 That’s it!
-You’ve built your custom affiliate link report and you can now see which links got clicked on which pages on your site.
+You’ve built your custom affiliate link report, and you can now see which links were clicked on which pages on your site.
 Keep in mind that event count = clicks.

 Affiliate Link Tracking Report Google Analytics